 The country was hobbled by the global financial crisis of 2007, eviscerating the nation's GDP and causing the economy to enter into a recession during the third quarter of 2008.
-As seen below, growth has since slowed to levels far below the 2% minimum enjoyed by the nation for a decade before the crisis and we expect GDP to drop by 2% or more in 2013.
+As seen below, growth has been tepid at less than 2% over the last couple of quarters.
+We expect GDP to drop by 2% or more in 2013.

-As can be seen from the below chart, Spain's rolling four quarter GDP growth has been less than stellar over the past year; Spain is barely growing while Germany has recorded growth near 4%.
+As can be seen from the below chart, Spain's rolling four quarter GDP growth has been less than stellar over the past year; Spain is barely growing while Germany has recorded growth above 3%.
 A large portion of Spain's economy was geared to the tourist and vacation trade and related construction.
 We do not see the vacation industries improving over the next couple of years until excess building is absorbed.